 I’m a geophysical fluid dynamicist.
-I use theory and numerical modeling to understand the dynamics of the vast range of motions, in both the ocean and the atmosphere, and their collective effect in Earth’s climate.
+I use theory and numerical modeling to understand the dynamics of the vast range of motions, in both the ocean and the atmosphere, and their collective effect on the Earth’s climate.

 The Antarctic Circumpolar Current (ACC) is the largest current in the ocean.
 The geometry of the Southern Ocean enables the ACC to connect all ocean basins.
 ACC plays an integral role in the global climate, e.g., by setting up the meridional overturning circulation and controlling the meridional heat transfer in the ocean.